What is wind chill and how fast can it cause frostbite? - NewsBreak

 If wind chill can increase the risk of frostbite, can it also affect our homes or vehicles?

-Fortunately, no, wind chill does not affect cars, radiators, water pipes, or homes.
+Fortunately, wind chill does not affect cars, radiators, water pipes or homes.
 In other words, inanimate objects don’t suffer from wind chill, at least to the point that it is going to cause problems.
 This is because they don’t sweat or produce excessive amounts of moisture to evaporate.

 Animals with long fur have an insulating layer between their skin and the harsh elements, diminishing the chilling effect.
 Still, pet experts do not recommend leaving your dog outside for extended periods of time.
 If they do need to be outside, you are encouraged to put a jacket on them or booties for their paws.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.